petro-ai/petro-utils/source_data_qc/README.md

-# Data Quality Control Script for Well Data
+# Data Quality Script for PetroAI source data

 This Python script performs data extraction, validation, and quality control (QC) checks on oil & gas well data.
 It supports reading from a MySQL database or local files and provides detailed summary reports and optional cleaned outputs for multiple well-related tables.